h2oai/h2o-3/h2o-docs/src/product/howto/MOJO_QuickStart.md

 A MOJO (Model Object, Optimized) is an alternative to H2O's currently available [POJO](https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/howto/POJO_QuickStart.md).
 As with POJOs, H2O allows you to convert models that you build to MOJOs, which can then be deployed for scoring in real time.

-**Note**: MOJOs are supported for GBM, DRF, GLM, and K-Means models only.
+**Note**: MOJOs are supported for GBM, DRF, GLM, K-Means, and XGBoost models only.

 ## Benefit over POJOs